 His work and writings focus on mental health disorders, stemming from his own depression, anxiety, and trauma.
 His work is saturated with obviousness, grotesqueness, clichés, and bad jokes as he tries to navigate life while he straddles two worlds; with a foot in each.
 Christopher currently works and resides in Saratoga Springs, NY.

-You can discover Christopher's art on his Artzine gallery.
+You can purchase Christopher's art on Artzine.